the-lstv/Atrium/README.md

 ### Streaming
 Streaming content is possible:
-Streaming allows for some extra performance and chunked parsing, for when you receive content in chunks, to avoid having to concat all chunks and parse them at once.
+Streaming allows for realtime or more efficient parsing, when you receive content in chunks, to avoid having to concat all chunks and parse them all at once.
 ```js
 const { parserStream } = require("./atrium")